-After over 5 years of dreaming, planning, championing and charming, Capsule managed something quite extraordinary in the summer of 2011.
+After years of dreaming, planning, championing and charming, Capsule managed something quite extraordinary in the summer of 2011.
 Music fans as well as gifted curators and producers, Capsule threw down the gauntlet to the region.
 Where were the shrines to Heavy Metal?
-Loved the world over, Heavy Metal in its many forms had its roots in Birmingham and the Black Country.
-But you wouldn’t know to visit it.
-Nary a plaque, tour or tea towel marked one of the region’s most prolific cultural exports.
-But Capsule changed all that.
+Loved the world over, Heavy Metal in its many forms had its roots in Birmingham, but you wouldn’t know to visit it.
+Nary a plaque, tour or tourist tea towel marked one of the city’s most impactful cultural exports.
+But Capsule changed all that with a huge season of exhibitions and events in 2011 that at last confirmed Birmingham’s place on the music map.

 – The total economic activity for Home of Metal is estimated at £2.69 million